-The user can select the settings of the 2024 MST and define the case that will be tested.
+The user can select the settings of the September 2023 MST and define the case that will be tested.

-This includes a choice of the assumed data speed options for the modelled retail products (from the options of 15Mbit/s, 150Mbit/s, 200Mbit/s and unlimited).
-The MST is capable of testing six different sets of choices (all 15Mbit/s, all 150Mbit/s, all 200Mbit/s, all unlimited, as provided by Telenor and another choice).
+This includes a choice of the assumed data speed options for the modelled retail products (from the options of 15Mbit/s, 150Mbit/s and unlimited).
+The MST is capable of testing four different sets of choices (all 15Mbit/s, all 150Mbit/s, all unlimited and another choice).